ShufflePerson/De4Lua/README.md

 ## Todo:

+If you have any feature requests, send them to my discord or make a new issue.

 1. Inline functions: Make one line functions inline, and remove the function definition
 2. Loadstring: If loadstring is loading code locally, or from a variable, replace the loadstring with the code
 3. Inline Complex Functions: If a function is only called once, inline it.
 But this has to be careful, as the function could be called later on from obfucased code.